tier4/caret_doc/docs/visualization/helper_api/scope_switch_method.md

 - Subscription
 - Timer

-Please refer to the [API documentation](https://tier4.github.io/CARET_analyze/latest/) for information on what information can be obtained the target class.
+Please refer to the [API documentation](https://tier4.github.io/CARET_analyze/latest/) for more details about the classes.

 This section describes how to obtain the targeted class.